IT/PPS 04.11 - Information Technology Division Unplanned Service Interruption Communication

-ITAC shall without significant delay issue appropriate communications to the campus notifying faculty, staff (and if necessary, students) acknowledging the state of the service, including any known information pertaining to the restoration of normal service.
+ITAC shall, without significant delay, issue appropriate communications to the Texas State University campuses notifying faculty, staff (and if necessary, students) acknowledging the state of the service, including any known information pertaining to the restoration of normal service.

 Appropriate communication shall be an email when:

 it involves many faculty, staff, or students; or

 Otherwise, appropriate communication can include an email or other broadly distributed communication mechanisms, such as social media, webpage content via the IT Service Dashboard, push notification via the TXST mobile app, or other appropriate communication methods.

 If the service interruption involves the university’s web presence, the process of migrating to the emergency website will begin without significant delay after the service interruption is discovered.

 ITAC will ensure that a draft email message that can be quickly and easily edited by an Information Technology Council (ITC) member is always available in the Outage Communications folder of the ITACInfo email account.